BageIBeveI/bears-editor/readme.txt

 **COURSE EDITOR INFO**
-left click to select/place tiles right click is an eyedropper tool for tiles up/down or scroll to move
+left click to select/place tiles middle click is an eyedropper tool for tiles right click lets you select a group of tiles, for use in the stamp draw mode up/down or scroll to move

+draw modes include pencil (draws one at a time), bucket (fills tiles of the same type), and stamp (draws the stamp chosen by the right click select thing)

 sports and difficulties are usually represented via a number instead of by name (toboggan = 0, sled = 1, raft = 2, kayak = 3, bike = 4, dirtboard = 5) (beginner = 1, intermediate = 2, advanced = 3)